-The government-wide financial statements present the complete financial picture of the City from the economic resources measurement focus using the modified cash basis of accounting.
+The government-wide financial statements present the complete financial picture of the City using the modified cash basis of accounting.
 These statements tell how these services were financed in the short term as well as what remains for future spending.
 Fund financial statements also report the City's operations in more detail than the government-wide statements by providing information about the City's most significant funds.